Politicians, friends fondly recall late Alaska congressman

-ANCHORAGE, Alaska (AP) — Here is a sample of reactions after U.S. Rep. Don Young of Alaska, the longest-ever serving Republican member of the House, died Friday at the age of 88:
+ANCHORAGE, Alaska (AP) — Here is a sample of reactions after U.S. Rep. Don Young of Alaska, who was the longest-serving Republican in the history of the U.S. House, died Friday at the age of 88:

+“There is no doubt that few legislators have left a greater mark on their state.
+Don’s legacy lives on in the infrastructure projects he delighted in steering across Alaska.
+In the opportunities he advanced for his constituents.
+In the enhanced protections for Native tribes he championed.
+His legacy will continue in the America he loved.” — President Joe Biden

 “Some of my favorite stories as Republican Whip in the House are about Don Young.
 Nobody represented their state better or with more determination than Don Young represented Alaska.” —U.S. Sen. Roy Blunt, R-Missouri.